The cloud, your business accelerator

 The Cloudscan: insights into the possibilities

 When you discover that the advantages the cloud has to offer also apply to your organisation, it’s time to determine what steps need to be taken.
 The way to the cloud can be unclear and raise questions.
-How do you transition to the cloud the best way?
+What is the best way to transition to the cloud?
 For which part do I choose the private or public cloud, or maybe a hybrid solution is best?
-Are all the risks identified?
+Are all of the risks identified?
 And what about the guarantees, security and compliance?